Local Storage seems to be disabled in your browser.

 From 1878 to 1904 and then again in 1921, millions of Morgan Dollars were minted at several different mints around the country.

 In 1893, another panic hit.
 From 1893 to 1896, few Morgans were struck, and these are generally the rarest of all.
+Dates like the 1893-S and 1895-S can be very costly.
 No business strike coins (coins made for circulation) were struck at Philadelphia in 1895, only proofs.
 The proof 1895 Morgan is the "King of all Morgans."

 Rarity is important, but quality also determines price.
 Even the most common date Morgans can sell for several thousand dollars when they are in pristine top quality.